Sons of the Forest: Plot

 Many years after the events of The Forest, a team of private military contractors hired by PuffCorp is dispatched to an island called "Site 2" to search for Edward Puffton (PuffCorp's founder and CEO), his wife Barbara, and his 20 year old daughter Virginia, who have been missing for several months.
 Jack Holt, the player's character, is a renowned journalist and personal friend of Edward who accompanies the team.
 The team's helicopters are then shot down by unknown assailants.
 Jack survives the crash but is knocked out by a man in a silver coat named Jianyu Zhang, a former PuffCorp employee now working for Sahara Therapeutics: the corporation responsible for the events on Site 1.
 Jack awakens with another surviving teammate named Kelvin, who was rendered deaf and mentally handicapped by the crash.

 Working together, Jack and Kelvin set up camp and obtain resources to survive the island, and to defend themselves from cannibal tribes and underground mutants.
 They are also joined by Virginia, who became a mutant but somehow managed to retain her humanity.
 As Jack explores the island, he finds sprawling cave systems, underground bunkers, luxury facilities, and ancient structures showing evidence of an advanced civilization.
-From documents he finds along the way, Jack learns that PuffCorp acquired the island under the guise of turning it into a resort, but was actually competing secretly with Sahara Therapeutics over control of an artifact known as the "Cube".
-This includes a rare and previously undiscovered golden ore named "Solafite", which the Cube and the island's other relics are composed of, and is found to have medicinal properties.
+From documents he finds along the way, Jack learns that PuffCorp acquired the island under the guise of turning it into a resort, but was actually competing secretly with Sahara Therapeutics for control of an artifact known as the "Cube".
+The Cube and the island's other relics are composed of a rare and previously undiscovered golden ore called “Solafite”, which is found to have medicinal properties.
 Jack eventually finds surveillance footage showing that all the resort guests were suddenly transformed into mutants at a dinner party; Edward and Barbara Puffton were among them, and he is forced to kill them when he finds them.